 Is it illegal to sell a house without planning permission?

-If you have lived in your home for a number of years, it is likely that you will have made some alterations to the structure of the building.
+If you have lived in your home for several years, you will likely have made some alterations to the structure of the building.

 Whether it be a conservatory for an extra living room or a conversion in the loft, those small structural changes need approval from the local council in most cases.